 Former Drug Cop and Current Activist, Filmmaker and Criminal Defense Expert Witness, Barry Cooper

-Watch the new hit drug war documentary, “How To Make Money Selling Drugs,” starring Barry Cooper, 50 Cent, Eminem and Woody Harrelson.
+Watch the new hit drug war documentary, “How To Make Money Selling Drugs,” starring Barry Cooper, Woody Harrelson, Susan Sarandon, 50 Cent, and Eminem.

 “Barry Cooper was even better than he says he was.
 He had a knack for finding drugs and made more arrests and more seizures than all of the other agents combined.
 He was probably the best narcotics officer in the state and maybe the country during his time with the task force.” –Tom Finley, Commander– Permian Basin Drug Task Force

 “The most brazen activist America has seen in decades, Barry Cooper is a highly divisive figure whose antics enraged police and made him a martyr among drug reform activists.”—Progressive Magazine

 “As the top narco cop in Texas, Barry Cooper arrested hundreds of people on drug charges.
 Then he puffed a joint and decided to devote his life to a new cause: making sure no one gets busted again.
 Former Texas narc turned marijuana messiah, Barry Cooper, teaches you how to never get busted.”—Maxim Magazine

 “Cooper wanted to atone.
 So he created the NeverGetBusted DVDs.”—NPR “This American Life”

 “Barry Cooper is a hero because he is standing up and declaring the War on Drugs is not working!” –Tucker Carlson, MSNBC

 “Cooper is a former narcotics officer once considered among the top cops in Texas, where more marijuana is seized each year than in any other state.” –USA TODAY